Bio

 Artist Statement

-Farrell's practice uses painting, drawing, film, and installation to examine contemporary Scotland as a digitally embedded, hallucinatory folk memory.
-Through the friction between traditional mediums of oil paint, charcoal and contemporary processes of airbrushing, digital collage and filmic installation, he weaves threads through binaries of the sacred and profane, of the pictorial and textual, of the poetical and mundane, to create a visual realm for opposing forces to coalesce and fracture — in dialogue with the alleged schizophrenic splitting of the Scottish psyche under the theory of Caledonian Antisyzygy.
+My practice uses painting, drawing, film, and installation to examine my lived experiences as a semi-hallucinatory folk memory.
+Working in oil paint, charcoal, airbrush, and filmic installation, I explore binaries of the pictorial and textual, the poetical and mundane, the real and imagined, in turn dialoguing with the alleged schizophrenic splitting of the Scottish psyche under the theory of Caledonian Antisyzygy.

-By scavenging online media – YouTube rips, phone footage, and game textures – he rebuilds scenes from lived and imagined experience, staging them through recurring fictional figures, including Dr Euan Onyett and his vanished student Rory Byrne.
-His practice sits between confession and invention: autobiographical material is performed, altered, and reimagined to highlight the unreliability of personal and collective memory.
+By scavenging online media – YouTube rips, phone footage, and game textures – I rebuild scenes from lived and imagined experience, staging them through recurring fictional motifs.
+My practice sits between confession and invention: autobiographical material is performed, altered, and reimagined to highlight the unreliability of personal and collective memory.

-Farrell's recent project, Swedger Island, contains the unravelling narrative of an imagined Scottish music festival and a questionable narrator's account of it, anchoring his autofiction in an exhibition setting.
+My recent project, Swedger Island, contains the unravelling narrative of an imagined Scottish music festival and a questionable narrator's account of it.
 A looping film shown in a gazebo, paintings, monumental drawings, and ephemeral festival sculptures together render a collective Scottish hauntology as a multidisciplinary, self-examining pseudo-mythology.

 CV